Lily Sperry is the creator of Health Gossip, which she launched in early 2023. The name appeared to her in a dream.

 Of course.
 Many moments.
 I think I may be going through a moment right now.

 The first was a series of accidents in early childhood, which feel a bit minor now but definitely had an impact on my overall outlook on health and expression.
-At the age of six or seven, I was in a park showing off to a friend “how far I could jump” off the curb, then jumped straight into a tree trunk.
+At the age of five or six, I was in a park showing off to a friend “how far I could jump” off the curb, then jumped straight into a tree trunk.
 I got stitches.
-Around that same time, I was “ice skating” in socks on the hardwood floors of my father’s house and face planted.
+Around that same time, I was “ice skating” in socks on the hardwood floors of my father’s house and face-planted.
 It didn’t particularly hurt, but my face was bruised for a week or so after (which, to a young girl, almost felt worse than a broken bone).
-I put sparkles on my nose in an attempt to make the bruises more palatable to my playground audience.
+I put sparkles on my nose in an attempt to make the bruises more palatable to my kindergarten audience.

 In both of these experiences, I think I realized — literally faced — the fact that my actions had consequences, and, to a lesser degree, that my self-expression had to be tempered or controlled in order to stay “safe.”